It’s Graduation Time — Here Are Some Life Lessons for the Ages

 Getty Images

 I’ve had the privilege of being the commencement speaker at about a dozen colleges and universities throughout my career.
 Lehigh University was my first, in 1999.
 That was followed by Villanova University, the University of Oklahoma, Princeton, the University of Virginia, Mercer University, Williams College, Boston University, American University, Trinity College, and the University of Wisconsin.
-It’s always a thrill to be able to address a sea of shining faces…even if those faces are shining because they’re slightly hungover.
+Most recently, I spoke at UMass’s 2025 medical school graduation.
+It’s always a thrill to address a sea of shining faces…even if those faces are shining because they’re slightly hungover.
 These young students, so proud of themselves and so excited about the road ahead, always give me such hope for the future.

 Every time I’ve been given the honor of providing a commencement address, I take the assignment VERY seriously.
 I often try to quote a line from Life’s Little Instruction Book by H. Jackson Brown Jr. It proclaims, “No one on his deathbed says, ‘Gee, I wish I had spent more time at the office.’”